Borgars/WordJong-Overflow/README.md

 **PoC.sav** - NDS save file that contains the exploit and a Proof of Concept payload, which makes the bottom screen change colour.

 **patch.py** - Python script that patches the CRC so that the game will not delete said save file when it is loaded into the cartridge.
+This script can also be used to patch saves for: **Full Metal Alchemist Trading Card Game** and **Fab 5 Soccer**, although no buffer overflow has been found in these games yet.

 **payload.s** - The proof of concept payload in ARM assembly format, credits to [CTurt](https://github.com/CTurt "CTurt's GitHub")